Aubameyang reaches 50 Arsenal goals faster than Henry with Wolves strike | Goal.com

 The next target for Aubameyang will be the full century.
 19 men have scored 100 goals or more for Arsenal, with the most recent players on the list being Robin van Persie, Theo Walcott and Olivier Giroud.

-There was another milestone for the Gabon man on Saturday, as he donned the Arsenal captain’s armband for the first time since joining the club from Borussia Dortmund in January 2018.
+There was another milestone for the Gabon international on Saturday, as he donned the Arsenal captain’s armband for the first time since joining the club from Borussia Dortmund in January 2018.

 Remarkably, he became the fifth different starting captain the Gunners have had in 16 games so far this season, with regular skipper Granit Xhaka left out of the squad entirely following his angry outburst toward fans last weekend.